i2mint/stream2py/use_cases.md

 such as datetime timestamps, numerical timestamps, integer indices, etc.

 ## Any range
-Take from buffer if present, or from stored timestamped signals if not.
+Take from buffer if present, or from larder timestamped signals if not.

 # Store streams with precise timestamps